bisq-network/bisq-website/_includes/how_to_update.md

   enabled: No
   accept_languages: ["en", "en-us", "en-au", "en-nz", "en-za", "en-bz", "en-tt"]
   site_name: "Bisq - A decentralized bitcoin exchange network"
-  site_desc: "Bisq is an open-source desktop application that allows you to buy and sell bitcoins in exchange for national currencies, or alternative cryptocurrencies."
+  site_desc: "Bisq is an open-source desktop application that allows you to buy and sell bitcoin in exchange for national currencies, or alternative cryptocurrencies."
 ```